Home / Blog Posts

 Identify Critical Assets

 A clear picture of your crucial assets is vital.
 Start by listing all information assets.
-These are anything that holds value for your organization.
+These are anything that holds value for your organisation.
 This could be customer databases, intellectual property, or operational documents.
 Each asset might differ in importance, which makes cataloging these nuanced.

 Data sensitivity is key here.
 Identify which data could cause harm if exposed.
 For example, personal customer information is more sensitive than general business newsletters.
 Check how much of each type of data you hold.
 You might manage thousands of client addresses or a few proprietary designs.
 Each comes with its risk profile.